0Maan0/CA-Model-for-Evacuation-Processes/README.md

 - **run_simulation.py** imports the FFCA class and runs some standard scenarios to see the visually see the FFCA interactions.
 - **Data_Analysis.py** contains the code to run the plopts for data analysis.
 - **requirements.txt** contains the required dependencies for this project.

+## Requirements

+To run this project, the following Python libraries are required:

+- `numpy`: For numerical computations and array handling.
+- `imageio`: For saving and generating GIFs.
+- `opencv-python`: For image processing tasks.
+- `matplotlib`: For visualizations and plotting metrics.

+To install the required dependencies, run the following command in your terminal: pip install -r requirements.txt